highlightxyz/generative-art/README.md

 Your .zip should not be larger than 2GB.
 All project assets are stored on Arweave, a decentralized and permanent storage network.
 A simple project that uses the p5.js library might look like this:

-**Example project structure**

 ```
 index.html
 sketch.js
 lib/
   ↳ p5.min.js
   ↳ hl-gen.js
 ```

-Remember to zip the contents of your project folder, not the folder itself:
+When zipping your project, ensure that you select a group of files to zip, _not_ the folder itself:

 ![Screenshot of a set of files being zipped, as opposed to a directory being zipped.](/assets/img/zip-screenshot.png)